 Malaria – New on the scene is a partially effective vaccine.
 I am not ready for it yet, but there is prophylactic treatment available, taken as pills before, during, and after visiting a high risk region.
 Take notice of regional health advisories as it may be indicated in only a part of a particular country.
 During your health interview for vaccinations, tell the doctor that you will be spending six months in the Democratic Republic of Congo, or some other affected country of your choice, so that you have six months of pills in inventory for when you actually need them.
 Saves the hassle and expense of another clinic visit.
 Be aware that Dengue fever is often endemic in malarial regions.
 There is no chemical protection from dengue.
 In Mauritius, a health official came to my hotel to test me for malaria.
 That was a first.

 Rabies – Seldom even offered.
-I did some more digging and have added it to my regimen.
+I have not received this yet.
 If you do not subscribe to this course of shots my advice is to avoid feeding and petting all street dogs and cats, no matter how adorable they are.

 Shingles – If you have ever had shingles, you know that you do not want to have that experience again.
 As far as I can discern this is more of a mature adult choice, but ask about it.